“A Stranger in My House? No Way!”

 If needed, agree to test out home care on a trial basis.
 Ellen says, “Introducing care incrementally can help mitigate fears of receiving help from a caregiver, and open them up to the possibility of more or longer-term care in the future.”

 Start with hiring a caregiver for a few hours per week, to help with transportation and errands, or for a short-term period after an illness or hospital stay.
 Slowly increase caregiver hours as needed while you bring your loved one on board.

 7. Stick with it

-Though the process may be frustrating, be patient!
+Though the process of talking to an older adult who refuses care may be frustrating, be patient!
 Remember that it may take several conversations about the topic before your loved one is receptive to care, or until you can agree on a plan of action.